 By Angus Konstam

-Read Online or Download British Battleships 1939-45: Nelson and King George V classes PDF
+Read Online or Download British Battleships 1939–45 (1): Queen Elizabeth and Royal Sovereign Classes PDF

 Best naval books

 В дополнение к публикации о Трафальгарском сражении предлагаю вашему вниманию издание о британских линейных кораблях периода наполеоновских войн.

 Osprey New leading edge 154 - British Battleships 1939–45 (1): Queen Elizabeth and Royal Sovereign sessions ПОДВАЛ Osprey New forefront 154 - British Battleships 1939–45 (1): Queen Elizabeth and Royal Sovereign periods writer: Angus Konstam Illustrators: Tony Bryan Paul Wright April 2009Страниц: forty eight pages ISBN: 9781846033889 Формат: PDF - rarРазмер: 19.

 Sea Peoples of the Bronze Age and Mediterranean gains the most recent historic and archaeological learn into the mysterious and robust confederations of raiders who bothered the jap Mediterranean within the final 1/2 the Bronze Age. learn into the origins of the so-called Shardana, Shekelesh, Danuna, Lukka, Peleset and different peoples is a detective paintings in development.

 Given that 1845, the us Naval Academy has ready specialist army leaders at its Annapolis, Maryland, campus. even though it is still steeped in a tradition of culture and self-discipline, the Academy isn't impervious to alter.
 Dispelling the parable that the Academy is a bastion of culture unmarked by way of development, H.

 - Imperial Japanese Navy Aces 1937-45